Warping in Simpler

 - Operating System: All

-As of Live 9.5, Simpler is capable of Warping samples, allowing the change of pitch without affecting its speed or conversely changing the speed of a sample without affecting its pitch.
+As of Live 9.5, Simpler is capable of Warping samples, which changes the pitch of a sample without affecting its speed or conversely changing the speed of a sample without affecting its pitch.

-A few limitations in the Simpler Warping engine might however lead to unexpected results - here's a brief run-through.
+A few limitations in the Simpler Warping engine can lead to unexpected results - here's a brief run-through.

-Complex and Pro can often provide the best sound when warping Clips, especially when aiming for a natural sounding transposition / time stretching.
+Complex and Pro Warp modes can often provide the best sound when warping Clips, especially when aiming for a natural sounding transposition/time stretching.

 Due to very high CPU requirements, it is advisable to use these sparingly and only whenever no other Warp mode seems adequate.